This document clarifies concepts and frequently asked questions around pricing. For the breakdown of plans and prices, go to our pricing page.

-An event is a crash report (also known as an exception or error) that’s sent to Sentry’s server for processing.
-Additional metadata around an event (breadcrumbs, user context, environment, etc) do not count as separate events.
+An event is an error, attachment, or transaction sent to Sentry’s server for processing.
+Additional metadata around the event (breadcrumbs, user context, environment, traces) do not count separately.

 Capacity is the total number of events sent by and billed to your organization.
 You can purchase capacity in two ways: on-demand and reserved.